 This day is also divided as acclimatization day at an elevation above 4,000 m.
-For proper acclimatization, we spend our day by exploring Pheriche or as an option we can hike up towards rigid for enjoying and noticing the stunning view of great mountains.
-We also study culture and lifestyle of people in Pheriche and this night will also be spent at the same lodge on Pheriche.
+For proper acclimatization, we spend our day by exploring Pheriche, or as an option, we can hike up towards rigid for enjoying and noticing the stunning view of great mountains.
+We also study the culture and lifestyle of people in Pheriche and this night will also be spent at the same lodge on Pheriche.

 Day 18: Trek to Lobuche (4,928 m) 4 to 5 hours

 Developing moderate and easy trek leaving Pheriche trail leads towards Imja valley.
-Developing our trek forward, we step Dingboche on same way crossing Khumbu Khola valley and Dughla offers Dusa.
-After reaching Dusa, valley begins to narrow down and walking forward towards roaring stream leaving glacier behind, takes to Lobuche for stay overnight.
+Developing our trek forward, we step Dingboche on the same way crossing Khumbu Khola valley and Dughla offers Dusa.
+After reaching Dusa, the valley begins to narrow down, and walking forward towards roaring stream leaving glacier behind, takes to Lobuche for stay overnight.

 Day 19: Trek to Everest base camp (5,380 m and Gokarshep (5,160 m) 3 to 4 hours